Best Travel Sites For: Airfares | Vacation Packages | Rental Cars | Other Resources

-6) Hotels.com lets you search just one site for accommodations at more than 150,000 properties.
+5) Hotels.com lets you search just one site for accommodations at hundreds of thousands of properties.
 You can find particularly good last-minute deals, which are updated daily.
 But even advance-travel planners can score big bargains with the site's seasonal sales, destination-specific deals and other special offers.

-7) Priceline.com offers standard online travel agent services.
-But its Shatner-faced Negotiator is uniquely suited to help you haggle for the best bargains on hotels.
+6) Priceline.com offers standard online travel agent services.
+But its Negotiator is uniquely suited to help you haggle for the best bargains on hotels.
 Select a minimum star class, your dates of stay and preferred neighborhood, and then name your price.
-You can save up to 60% off published rates, and bids less than $100 a night on luxury lodgings often win -- particularly for last-minute bookings.
+You can save up to 60% off published rates, and bids less than $100 a night on luxury lodgings often win — particularly for last-minute bookings.

 But here's the catch: Priceline doesn't tell you which hotel you're booking until after you pay, so you won't be sure exactly where you'll end up.
 Blind booking like this can be particularly risky when you're visiting an unfamiliar area, especially overseas.
 Note: The site also allows you to Name Your Own Price for flights and car rentals.

-9) To find a smaller inn or B&B, try searching BedandBreakfast.com.
+8) To focus on smaller inns or B&Bs, try searching BedandBreakfast.com.
 It lists extensive details on even the tiniest inns and, after you provide your e-mail address, sends you promotional codes and "hot deals" in your desired location.
 You can also search for specific amenities, such as a hot tub and fireplace, or find out whether a place is pet-friendly.

-11) If you're traveling alone, or with a buddy or two, you can score a great deal staying at a hostel -- without necessarily having to join the backpacker and bunk-bed lifestyle you might associate with this budget-lodging option.
+10) If you're traveling alone, or with a buddy or two, you can score a great deal staying at a hostel — without necessarily having to join the backpacker and bunk-bed lifestyle you might associate with this budget-lodging option.
 Many hostels offer more private, hotel-like accommodations these days.
-Hostelz.com offers nearly 50,000 listings in more than 9,300 cities, and includes reviews from professional and real travelers.
+Hostelz.com offers nearly 50,000 listings in about 9,000 cities, and includes reviews from professional and real travelers.

-12) For a free place to stay, trade places with other travelers using a house-swapping program.
-HomeExchange.com provides the largest network of home swappers, with more than 41,000 listings -- 30% in the U.S. and most of the rest spread throughout the major tourist areas of Australia, Britain, Canada, France and Italy.
+11) For a really great deal, try trading places with other travelers.
+HomeExchange.com provides the largest network of home swappers, with more than 55,000 listings — about 26% in the U.S. and most of the rest spread throughout the major tourist areas of Australia, Britain, Canada, France and Italy.
 An annual membership costs $119 and gets you as many swaps as you can manage in a year.

-13) JetSetter.com is our favorite private-sale site for luxury-hotel deals.
+12) JetSetter.com is our favorite private-sale site for luxury-hotel deals.
 In general, these kinds of sites offer invited members exclusive access to deep discounts for a limited time, and they work best if you're flexible about where you want to travel.
-JetSetter can have 15 to 30 of these "flash sales" available at once – more than similar sites, which usually offer just a handful at a time -- and can save you up to 50% off published rates.
+JetSetter can have 15 to 30 of these "flash sales" available at once – more than similar sites, which usually offer just a handful at a time — and can save you up to 50% off published rates.
 The sales typically last seven to ten days, or until they sell out.
-And here's your invite to join, from friends at Kiplinger.com: http://www.jetsetter.com/register/promo/kiplingers.